Julchu/TeaWork/README.md

 firebase --project="teaworkapp" emulators:start --only auth,firestore,storage --export-on-exit ./emulatorData --import ./emulatorData
 ```

+- `firebase --project="teaworkapp"` identifies the project `teawork` to run commands on
+- `firebase emulators:start` starts emulators that were setup in `firebase.json` and `firebase-config.js`
+- `firebase emulators:start --only auth,firestore,storage` starts emulators for auth, Firestore (NoSQL database),
+  storage (file storage like images)
+- `firebase --import ./emulatorData` imports previously-exported data from `present working director/emulatorData`
+- `firebase --export-on-exit ./emulatorData` exports all your local Firestore data when you close your emulators

 ### Sometimes emulator port is in use, this command will kill that port

+- Close emulator with (`CTRL` + `C`) ONCE; twice might improperly terminate the emulators and prevent you from opening
+  another on the same port

 ```zsh
 sudo kill -9 $(sudo lsof -t -i:8080)